LizGoro90/db-tour/tutorials/queries/01/README.md

-# Mapping columns to struct fields
+# Map Columns to Struct Fields

 Let's suppose we have a table like this: